 We’re activists who champion change by building alternatives.
 We build products and compete in the consumer marketplace.
 We combine this with advocacy, policy, and philanthropic programs connecting to others to create change.
 This combination is rare.

 It’s important that our Board members understand all this, including why we build consumer products and why we have a portfolio of organizations playing different roles.
 It is equally important that the Boards of our commercial subsidiaries understand why we run charitable programs within Mozilla Foundation that complement the work we do to develop products and invest in responsible tech companies.

 What are we looking for?

 Finding the right people who match these criteria and who have the skills we need takes time.
-We hope to have extensive discussions with a wide range of people.
 Board candidates will meet the existing board members, members of the management team, individual contributors and volunteers.
 We see this as a good way to get to know how someone thinks and works within the framework of the Mozilla mission.
 It also helps us feel comfortable including someone at this senior level of stewardship.

 We want your suggestions

 We are hoping to add three new members to the Mozilla Foundation Board of Directors over the next 18 months.
 If you have candidates that you believe would be good board members, send them to firstname.lastname@example.org.
 We will use real discretion with the names you send us.